nityesh-projects/Lego-s-Visualization/README.md

 The Power BI report includes multiple pages designed to offer interactive analysis and decision-support tools for LEGO sets.
 Key dashboard elements include:

 - **Category & Subcategory Breakdown**: Analyze LEGO sets by themes, product lines, and categories to explore product diversity.
-- **Set Details Table**: View each set's release year, piece count, price, and recommended age range with dynamic filtering.
 - **Decomposition Tree**: Drill down into metrics for deeper analysis and understand key factors influencing set characteristics.
 - **Image Tooltips**: Hover over set names to view visual previews for better identification.
 - **Interactive Filters**: Filter LEGO sets by price range, age suitability, or other dimensions to support data-driven decision-making.
-- **Reset Button**: Quickly clear all filters and start a fresh analysis.
+- **Clear All Filters**: Quickly clear all filters and start a fresh analysis.

 This dashboard is built to help users—whether collectors, parents, or enthusiasts—explore LEGO sets effectively and make insightful purchasing or comparison decisions.